How Drugs Affect Driving

 Depressants

-Examples of substances that act as depressants include:
+Examples of depressants

 • Alcohol